raghavagps/Pfeature/README.md

 numpy can be installed using following command: pip3 install numpy

 ### Steps for setting library
 It has been tested on wide range of platforms that include Apple MAC, Windows and Linux (Ubuntu,Fedora).
-After installing pandas and numbpy user can install using following commands<br>
+After installing pandas and numpy user can install using following commands<br>

 1. Download Pfeature from https://github.com/raghavagps/Pfeature/blob/master/PyLib/Pfeature.zip <br>
 2. Extract or uncompress Pfeature.zip <br>
 3. cd Pfeature <br>
 4. python setup.py install <br>

-## Installation of Pfeature Executables
+## Installation of Pfeature Standalone
-In order to facilitate users, we created a single program of Pfeature which computes all possible descriptors for a protein/peptide sequence.
-We converted Python program in "C++" using Cython then "C++" codes are compiled to create executables.
-Pfeature executables have been created for number of platforms/operating systems like Apple MAC, Windows, Linux.
+In order to facilitate users, we created a single program of Pfeature which computes individual as well as, all possible descriptors for a protein/peptide sequence.
+It has been tested on wide range of platforms that include Apple MAC, Windows and Linux (Ubuntu,Fedora).
+After installing pandas and numpy user can install using following commands<br>

+1. Download Pfeature from https://github.com/raghavagps/Pfeature/blob/master/Standalone/pfeature_standalone.zip <br>
+2. Extract or uncompress pfeature_standalone.zip <br>
+3. cd pfeature_standalone <br>